 The emergence of generative AI has sparked growing interest in its potential applications in education.
-As Peterson et al. (2021) pointed out, the 21st century has witnessed significant changes in teacher-teaching practices, primarily due to technological advances such as AI.
-The effective integration of artificial intelligence (AI) technologies into education (Bai et al., 2024; Barton & Dexter, 2020) can be undeniably influenced by educators' perceptions of their own abilities.
+As Peterson et al. (2021) pointed out, the 21st century has seen significant teacher-teaching changes, mainly due to technological advances like AI.
+The effective integration of artificial intelligence (AI) technologies into education (Bai et al., 2024; Barton & Dexter, 2020) can undeniably be influenced by educators' perceptions of their abilities.
 Educational AI tools help with lesson planning by offering pedagogical frameworks, differentiated activities, and engaging multimedia content.
-These AI-powered solutions hold immense potential to enhance learning by offering students new and engaging ways to acquire knowledge.
+These AIpowered solutions hold immense potential to improve learning by providing students with new and engaging ways to acquire knowledge.
 Developing lesson plans is a crucial step for teachers, as it allows them to integrate technology (such as AI) to improve teaching effectiveness and address diverse student needs.
-This process is essential for new teachers, as it helps them develop critical teaching skills, including reflection, assessment, and media selection (König et al., 2020).
+This process is essential for new teachers, as it helps them build critical teaching skills such as teaching reflection, assessment, and media selection (König et al., 2020).
 In another study, Gràcia et al. (2023) stated that primary school teachers can improve their efficacy by incorporating artificial intelligence (AI)-based technology into their EFL instruction.
 Asadi and Taheri (2024) highlighted that integrating AI with a teacher's instructional approach significantly enhances students' learning outcomes in language learning classrooms, demonstrating the potential for improved engagement and personalised feedback.

 AI can transform how teachers plan lessons by allowing them to personalise learning experiences and respond even more effectively to diverse student needs (Uysal & Yüksel, 2024).
 Similarly, Wu (2024) emphasised that lesson planning is timeconsuming and that teachers must consider various aspects such as objectives, activities, and teaching methods.
 He suggests that Large Language Models (LLMs) can offer valuable support by streamlining this process.
 Wu indicated that LLMs, such as ChatGPT, can act as "idea generators" that can help teachers brainstorm writing prompts and discussion topics aligned with specific learning objectives.
-This can save teachers valuable time that would have been previously spent developing these elements.
+This can save teachers valuable time previously spent developing these elements.
 Additionally, Wu acknowledged the importance of differentiated instruction, where assignments are tailored to students' proficiency levels.

-Ong and Annamalai (2024) claimed that technology can be a powerful tool to enhance learning by adding value and enhancing the effectiveness of instruction.
-However, many teachers still require additional training and support to integrate technology into their classrooms effectively.
-Similarly, Asadi and Taheri (2024) suggested that implementing AI-powered learning support systems in a phased manner in academic environments could bring significant benefits and lead to a more effective learning experience for students.
-AI-based educational platforms and applications can tailor learning experiences to meet the individual needs and knowledge levels of each student.
+Ong and Annamalai (2024) claimed that technology can be a powerful tool to enhance learning by adding value and effectiveness to instruction.
+However, many teachers still need more training and support to integrate technology into their classrooms effectively.
+Similarly, Asadi and Taheri (2024) suggested that a phased implementation of AI-powered learning support systems in academic environments could bring significant benefits and lead to a more effective learning experience for students.
+AI-based educational platforms and applications can tailor learning experiences to individual students' needs and knowledge levels.
 This closer alignment leads to a more efficient learning process for everyone.